-The National Center for Appropriate Technology (NCAT) is now accepting applications from military veterans who want to attend our week-long Armed to Farm (ATF) training.
-ATF allows veterans and their spouses to experience sustainable, profitable small-scale farming enterprises and explore agriculture as a viable career.
+The National Center for Appropriate Technology (NCAT), in partnership with Cornell University’s Small Farms Program, is now accepting applications from military veterans who want to attend our week-long Armed to Farm (ATF) 2.0 training from October 21-25, 2019.
+ATF 2.0 is open to veterans and their partners who have completed the Armed to Farm 1.0 training and who are looking for more in-depth and enterprise-specific education on managing a profitable small-scale farm.

 NCAT Sustainable Agriculture specialists will teach the training sessions.
-Additional contributors will include staff from Sterling College and USDA agencies, plus experienced crop and livestock producers.
+Additional contributors will include staff from Cornell University’s Small Farm Program and USDA agencies, plus experienced crop and livestock producers.

 Dates, Location, and Cost